-The blended approach included the desktop research, community meetings; consultations with local stakeholders at the ward level; participatory identification of localized hazards, risks and vulnerability; identification of root causes; verification of the facts about potential hazards; mapping out existing vulnerabilities and available capacities in the ward.
-Risks Assessment was carried out in steps, starting with the preliminary analysis, then the focused discussions were carried out, which was followed by potential impact analysis, and then risk profile of the ward has been prepared accordingly.
+An in-depth risk assessment of Totu ward was carried out based on primary and secondary data and consultations at the ward level with local stakeholders.
+This blended approach included desktop research, community meetings; consultations with local stakeholders at ward level; participatory identification of localized hazards, risks and vulnerability; identification of root causes; verification of the facts about potential hazards; mapping out existing vulnerabilities and available capacities in the ward.

+Risks Assessment has been carried out in steps, starting with the preliminary analysis, followed by focused discussions and potential impact analysis, leading to the preparation of the risk profile of the ward.